 Just past the Atrium is our secure children's area.
 Our children's ministry is focused on Partnering With Parents to Make Disciples.
 We use age-specific curricula for 0-5th grade that focus on teaching the Bible through a Gospel-centered lens.
 We have a team of volunteers to check in children.

 Inside the auditorium, our Sunday morning Gathering takes place.
 Everything we do, from start to finish, is intentionally focused on Jesus.
-Just before 10:00am the band will play a pre-Gathering song to let everyone know the Gathering is about to begin.
+Just before each Gathering, the band will start playing a song to let everyone know we are about to begin.
 We use liturgies, or practices, to rehearse the Gospel together.
 Through singing, scripture readings and prayers, preaching, and receiving communion we celebrate Jesus and focus our affections on Him.
 We intentionally follow a common rhythm in every gathering.

 Call to Worship.
 We believe there is something special and holy about the corporate gathering of believers.
 In the call to worship, we acknowledge that we come together, from all backgrounds, to focus our hearts on Jesus.